 5. Reach out at the right time

-As you track engagement of your leads using lead scoring, pass engaged leads to your sales team to reach out.
+As you track engagement of your trade show leads using lead scoring, pass engaged leads to your sales team to reach out.
 A marketing-qualified lead is a person whose engagement levels indicate that they are likely to become a customer and are ready to speak to sales.
 This is the stage you want a lead to be when you start pursuing them more seriously.
 You’ll have a much smaller group than you originally did right after the trade show, but this group is receptive and open to talking with your team about entering into a business relationship or purchasing a product.

 Remember, mediocre content will get you mediocre results.
 Content that is built for the right persona, that is creative and engaging and delivered consistently is a recipe for success.
 This takes a large amount of time and effort, but we can help with that!
-Call us if you’d like to talk through trade show or content marketing support.
+Call us if you’d like to talk through trade show leads or content marketing support.